request/request/README.md

 * `method` - http method (default: `"GET"`)
 * `headers` - http headers (default: `{}`)
 * `body` - entity body for PATCH, POST and PUT requests.
 Must be a `Buffer` or `String`, unless `json` is `true`.
 If `json` is `true`, then `body` must be a JSON-serializable object.
 * `form` - when passed an object or a querystring, this sets `body` to a querystring representation of value, and adds `Content-type: application/x-www-form-urlencoded` header.
 When passed no options, a `FormData` instance is returned (and is piped to request).
+See "Forms" section above.
+* `formData` - Data to pass for a `multipart/form-data` request.
+See "Forms" section above.
+* `multipart` - (experimental) Data to pass for a `multipart/related` request.
+See "Forms" section above
 * `auth` - A hash containing values `user` || `username`, `pass` || `password`, and `sendImmediately` (optional).
 See documentation above.
 * `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json` header.
 Additionally, parses the response body as JSON.
 * `multipart` - (experimental) array of objects which contains their own headers and `body` attribute.
 Sends `multipart/related` request.
 See example below.